learosema/javascript-tests/README.md

 [mocha](https://mochajs.org) is a commonly used testing framework for node and in the browser.
 It is often used in combination with [chai](https://chaijs.com), a BDD/TDD assertion library.

 To add mocha into your project, `npm install mocha chai babel-register --save-dev` and call the tests via `mocha --require babel-register`.
-The require parameter is for ES6+ support.
+The require parameter is needed for ES6+ support.
 If you don't specify a file, mocha executes everything inside the `test` folder.

 ### Jest